DimitarChristoff/epik/README.md

 Removes a route by the route identifier string.

-For more examples of Router, have a look inside the `dist/examples` folder
+For more examples of Router, have a look inside the `dist/example` folder, it's powered by a router instance.

 ## Contributing